Canada in World War I: Battle of Vimy Ridge

 Canadian infantry consolidate their positions at Vimy Ridge.

 Three fresh brigades were moved up to the Red Line by 9:30 a.m., 10 April to support the advance whereupon they leapfrogged existing units occupying the Red line and advanced to the Blue Line.
 By approximately 11:00 a.m., the Blue Line, including Hill 135 and the town of Thélus, had been captured.
 The advance briefly halted, the artillery barrage remaining stationary for 90 minutes to give troops time to consolidate the Blue Line and bring supporting machine guns forward.
 Shortly before 1 p.m., the advance recommenced with the Brown Line being secure around 2:00 p.m.
 By this point only the northern half of Hill 145 and "the Pimple", a fortified highpoint outside of Givenchy-en-Gohelle, remained under German control.
 Fresh troops finally forced the remaining German troops from the northern half of Hill 145 at around 3:15 p.m. and by nightfall of 10 April, the only objective not yet achieved was the capture of "the Pimple".
 Supported by a significant amount of artillery and the 24th British Division of I Corps to the north, the 10th Canadian Brigade attacked the hastily entrenched German troops and captured "the Pimple" on 12 April, bringing an end to the battle.
 By nightfall on 12 April 1917 the Canadian Corps was in firm control of the ridge.

 The corps had suffered 10,602 casualties; 3,598 killed and 7,004 wounded.
 The German Sixth Army suffered an unknown number of casualties with an approximate 4,000 men becoming prisoners of war.
 Four Victoria Crosses, the highest military decoration awarded to British and Commonwealth forces for valour, were awarded.
 The Germans did not attempt to recapture the ridge, even in the Spring Offensive, and it remained under British control until the end of the war.
+The success of the operation has often been interpreted as a defining moment in the emergence of Canadian national identity during WW1.